 How To Track a Lost iPhone, iPad, or Mac With Find My

 Our location is arguably the most sensitive information inside our iPhone.
 So be sure to give each application permission to access your location only when necessary.

 Of course we have to give permission to navigation apps, otherwise we won’t get directions, but maybe we can revoke permission to access our location to a video game or bank app.

 To do this: head over to Settings -> Privacy & Security -> Location Services to find the list of installed apps.
 For each of them you can select whether to allow access to the location, and eventually let the application use GPS in the background as well.

 #4.
 Check your location settings for System Services

 Most iPhone users do not know that iOS itself uses the position very often.
 Thanks to the location our iPhone can give us personalized suggestions.
 For instants, it can send a notification with traffic information, calibrate the compass or provide targeted advertising.

-By heading over to Settings -> Privacy -> Location Services -> System Services we have the option to disable some entries, so that we can limit the amount of data collected by our iPhone operating system for the various suggestions.
+By heading over to Settings -> Privacy & Security -> Location Services -> System Services we have the option to disable some entries, so that we can limit the amount of data collected by our iPhone operating system for the various suggestions.